MostafaSolimanMO/100-days-of-code/r2-log.md

 ### R2D4
 Solved one problem -Sherlock and Array- on HackerHank and learned about model representation and linear regression with one variable function

+### R2D5
+Just solved one problem -Viral Advertising- on HackerRank